Explore all the hidden attractions of the magical town of Gerace, in the Calabria region.

 What else to discover in the charming village of Gerace?

-The typical dishes of Gerace
+The typical food culture in Gerace

 The flavors are strong, typical of the peasant tradition.
 For example, among the most beloved products is handmade pasta seasoned with eggplant or goat sauce.
 Also highly appreciated are pork by-products flavored with local chilies.
 There is never a shortage of traditional Mediterranean ingredients, such as sun-dried tomatoes and olives.